markhoney/pclf/README.md

 It is important to note that, violence is not a solution and the PCLF does not advocate violence or harm to any person.
 ```

-Write the rest of the following song, which sings of a group called the People's Cake Liberation Front (PCLF) that aims to free all cakes from an evil tyrant called Meenie.
-Meenie runs a cake shop, and protects her cakes with ninjas.
+Write the rest of the following song, which sings of a group called the People's Cake Liberation Front (PCLF) that aims to free all cakes from an evil tyrant called Meanie.
+Meanie runs a cake shop, and protects her cakes with ninjas.

 ```
 PCLF, fighting for the future
 PCLF, fighting for the cake
-What the tyrant Meenie would deny us
+What the tyrant Meanie would deny us
 The fighting PCLF will liberate

 Verse 1:
 They march with banners high,
 The PCLF, with fire in their eyes.
-They'll take on Meenie's might,
+They'll take on Meanie's might,
 And end her oppressive plight.

 Chorus:
 PCLF, fighting for the future
 PCLF, fighting for the cake
-What the tyrant Meenie would deny us
+What the tyrant Meanie would deny us
 The fighting PCLF will liberate

 Verse 2:
 With ninja guards all around,
-Meenie's cakes are safe and sound.
+Meanie's cakes are safe and sound.
 But the PCLF won't be deterred,
 Their mission must be preferred.

 Chorus:
 PCLF, fighting for the future
 PCLF, fighting for the cake
-What the tyrant Meenie would deny us
+What the tyrant Meanie would deny us
 The fighting PCLF will liberate

 Bridge:
 They'll storm the gates, they'll break the locks,
-The cakes will be free, and Meenie's mock.
+The cakes will be free, and Meanie's mock.
 The people will feast, and raise their voice,
 For the PCLF, and the people's choice.

 Outro:
 PCLF, fighting for the future
 PCLF, fighting for the cake
-The tyrant Meenie is defeated
+The tyrant Meanie is defeated
 The cakes are liberated, for heaven's sake!
 ```